aishwaryanevrekar/30daysintelaiedge/README.md

 D4 : Started with lesson 6 of ai track.
 Continued studying coding ninjas python and started with lesson 2 of AI-track

+D5: Continued with project work .Focusing on review and presentation.
+Read some blogs related to the track